danawoodman/formdata-helper/README.md

 # formdata-helper

-This it the monorepo for [formdata-parser](/packages/formdata-helper/).
+This is the monorepo for [formdata-parser](/packages/formdata-helper/).

 ## Packages